MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/web-threat-protection-response.md

 ## View web threat alerts
 Microsoft Defender ATP generates the following [alerts](manage-alerts.md) for malicious or suspicious web activity:
-- **Suspicious connection blocked by network protection** — this alert is generated when an attempt to access a malicious website or a website in your custom indicator list is stopped by network protection in blocked mode
+- **Suspicious connection blocked by network protection** — this alert is generated when an attempt to access a malicious website or a website in your custom indicator list is *stopped* by network protection in *'*block* mode
-- **Suspicious connection detected by network protection** — this alert is generated when an attempt to access a malicious website or a website in your custom indicator list is detected by network protection in audit mode
+- **Suspicious connection detected by network protection** — this alert is generated when an attempt to access a malicious website or a website in your custom indicator list is detected by network protection in *audit only* mode

 Each alert provides the following information:
 - Machine that attempted to access the blocked website
 - Application or program used to send the web request
 - Malicious URL or URL in the custom indicator list
-- Recommended actions for this type of detections
+- Recommended actions for responders

 ![Image of an alert related to web threat protection](images/wtp-alert.png)